bcehmu/artisan_market/README.md

 ![erd](docs/artisan_market-ERD.png "ERD")
 - User model is the starting point and center of data structure.
 Contact model could be understand as extra info of User, but keeps User model cleaner, 'belongs_to' User, which 'has_one' contact.
-- Luthier and Musican, with each appending extra models such as LuthierInvitation/MusicianInvitation, Product/Medium, mostly symmetric, Luthier's in one side and Musician in the other.
-Luthier/Musican 'belongs_to' User and has one-to-one relationship with User.
+- Luthier and Musician, with each appending extra models such as LuthierInvitation/MusicianInvitation, Product/Medium, mostly symmetric, Luthier's in one side and Musician in the other.
+Luthier/Musician 'belongs_to' User and has one-to-one relationship with User.
 - Luthier and Musician models are seperated from User model, considering they need different features for views and controllers, and could make models cleaner.
 - Subscribe related models are simple and uniformly defined, with 'user:references' pointing to subscriber's user_id, the other pointing to the instance subscribed, luthier/musician/product/medium.
 This allows subscribe within same kind, for example, luthier subscribing to another luthier.
 - Product is the work of Luthier, Medium is the work of Musician, simple relationships with 'belongs_to' and 'has_many', similarly with LuthierInvitation and MusicianInvitation models.